 Düsseldorf Airport (DUS) is located about 15 kilometres or 9 miles northwest of the city centre.

-The best way to reach your destination in Düsseldorf is taking the train.
-The airport has two separate train stations: the station located underneath terminal C, served only by the S11 commuter train, which you can reach by escalators, and the airport station, sometimes called Düsseldorf Flughafen, reachable via SkyTrain from the terminal (a 7-minute journey).
+Taking the train is the best way to reach your destination in Düsseldorf.
+The airport has two separate train stations: the station located underneath terminal C, which you can reach by escalators, served only by the S11 commuter train, and the airport station, sometimes called Düsseldorf Flughafen, reachable via SkyTrain from the terminal (a 7-minute journey).